Our Courses

 SOC& 101: Introduction to Sociology – 5 credits

-This course provides you with a broad introduction to the field of Sociology, exploring topics such as social inequality, power and privilege, social construction, and how social institutions (such as media, government, the economy, education, etc.) perpetuate hierarchies and inequity across lines of race, class, gender, disability and/or sexuality.
-This is a highly interactive class where you will learn by doing.
+This course provides you with a broad introduction to the field of Sociology, exploring topics such as deviance, structural inequality, social construction, and how social institutions (such as media, government, the economy, education, etc.) shape our lives.
+This is an interactive class where you will learn by doing.
 You will be encouraged to begin observing and analyzing your own life, as well as the lives of those around you, by exploring the ways in which society and culture profoundly influences our everyday lives.
 Students who take this class often tell us that it changed their view of the world, empowering them to think differently about their own lives and the lives of others.

 Two Black athletes showing a "Black Power" salute on the medal podium at the 1968 OlympicsWhat to Expect in This Class:

 Black history is American history.
-This course examines the central role Blacks have played in American society.
-The overarching question of this class is: how have Blacks become who they are as a people?
-This course has an historical component (but certainly a sociological history!), as it examines the impact of long-term institutional and individual racism on Blacks in America, such as in schooling, housing, poverty, criminal justice, and politics.
-You will learn how racial identity and culture develops within those contexts.
-You will also explore Black social and political resistance in the form of music, the arts, athletics, and culture.
-You’ll learn about Black political activism and mobilization, such as the Civil Rights Movement and modern Black nationalism.
+This course examines the central role Black communities have played in American society.
+This course has an historical component (but certainly a sociological history!), as it examines the impact of long-term institutional and individual racism.
+You will explore Black social and political empowerment in the form of music, the arts, athletics, and culture.
+You’ll learn about Black social movements, such as the Civil Rights Movement and Black nationalism.
 Black social movements have transformed American society, even providing models for other social movements to follow.
 And other elements of Black culture – music, athletics, art – have had worldwide, lasting impacts as well.
 This engaging course examines the fundamental ways in which the “Black experience” is the quintessential “American experience.”
 Students of all races and ethnicities enroll in this class, a class that has a lot of film, discussion, and important dialogue, and they tell us that their view of the world shifts after taking this course.

 SOC 122: Activism and Social Change – 5 credits